ebolduc37/id-tools/README.md

 <a id="preparing"></a>
 ### Preparing for identification

 A garment is identified through a small set of label-specific characteristics.
-This information must be entered in an `Object` as values to the applicable label-specific set of keys, which are described for each label in the [_Label-specific information_](#label-specific) section.
-The garment can be identified once the object has been initialized according to the garment's characteristics with the right keys and values.
+This information must be entered in an `Object` as values to the applicable label-specific set of keys.
+Consult the [_Label-specific information_](#label-specific) section to know the set of keys to enter for each label.

 <a id="returning"></a>
 ### Returning the identification results

-The identification results of a specified element can be returned simply as a string representation or as the raw identification data, for more malleability.
+The identification results of a specified set of characteristics can be returned as a string representation or as raw identification data, for more malleability.

 <a id="returning-1"></a>
-#### Option 1 (simple): generating a string representation using `identify()`
+#### Option 1 (simple): obtaining a string representation using `identify()`

 The `identify()` method returns a `string` that confirms the specified element's characteristics and, based on the label and the employed identification framework and its exception status, lists all possible clothing lines and corresponding collections that a garment with such characteristics may be from, along with other information that can be extracted from such characteristics, such as the stylized product code, the garment type, the garment size, and the possibility of counterfeit.